chillen/basic-revision/README.md

 ## Module Dependencies

-With pip3 installed, these items should be installable via command line by navigating to the project directory and running `pip3 install -r requirements.txt'.
+With pip3 installed, these items should be installable via command line by navigating to the project directory and running `pip3 install -r requirements.txt`.
 If there are any issues, they can be manually found and installed online.

 Note: pip3 may be installed as `pip`